 Back to school and back to work means back to tight schedules, activities, and deadlines.
-I think some healthy snacks are definitely in order, don’t you?
+I think some snacks are definitely in order, don’t you?

 I usually keep some store-bought snack bars on hand, but lately, I’ve started making my own.
 It’s cheaper, and allows me to control the ingredients that go into each bar.
 Plus, I like the versatility.
-Depending on our moods and what’s in the cupboard, I can modify a healthy snack bar recipe to be any flavor for the week.
+Depending on our moods and what’s in the cupboard, I can modify a snack bar recipe to be any flavor for the week.
 I can even make them any size or shape I like from full-size bars to bite-size truffles.

 This week, my mood was chocolate, and we had three types of chocolate in the cupboard to work with: dairy-free semi-sweet chocolate chips, cacao nibs, and cocoa powder.
 So, I decided to use all three!
 For the size, I went for mini-bars; like the size of those Halloween candy bars, only way, way healthier.

 Though these bars pack in a triple-dose of chocolate, they are date-sweetened, gluten-free, and dairy-free.
 The nuts add a little protein while the fruit and chocolate provide some all-natural, quick and tasty energy.
 As an added bonus, these healthy snack bars are safe for those peanut-free policies.

 This recipe can easily be customized to your tastes.
 If cashews aren’t your game, use you’re your favorite nut, or even seeds.
 You can swap the cocoa powder for carob or even a vanilla non-dairy milk powder or protein powder.
 The sky’s the limit!
 Note that the cacao nibs add a nice crunch to the bars, but chocolate chips alone will certainly be delicious, too.

 • 16 dates (approximately 320 grams)

 • 1 tablespoon melted, warm coconut oil